-Strengthening competency and technical capability in the built environment
+Strengthening competency and technical capability in the built environment is crucial for ensuring safety, innovation, and resilience amid rapid technological and regulatory changes.

 From static qualification to dynamic competence assurance